cltl/lexical_pattern_extractor/README.md

 * accept_patterns_with_at_least_num_seeds: Minimum number of seed that a pattern must be found with to be considered as active
 * stop_words_for_patterns: includes a list of stop words (separated by ;).
 Patterns containing any of these stop words (case sensi used in the create_patterns.py (optional)
+* min_patterns_per_candidate: minimum number of patterns that a candidate word must appear with to be selected (optional, if not included by default all candidate words extracted will be selected)

 Options google_web_query:
+* limit_per_query_pattern_extraction: Limit in the query for ngrams (for the step of pattern extractiong from seeds)
+* min_freq_for_hit_pattern_extraction: Minimum frequency allowed for one n-gram (for the step of pattern extractiong from seeds)
-* limit_per_query: Limit in the query for ngrams
+* limit_per_query_candidate_selection: Limit in the query for ngrams (for the step of candidate words generation from patterns)
-* min_freq_for_hit: Minimum frequency allowed for an n-gram
+* min_freq_for_hit_candidate_selection: Minimum frequency allowed for one n-gram (for the step of candidate words generation from patterns)

 Options for section template (this whole section is optional, if not included default templates will be generated)
-* List of lines with id=template including an X that will be replaced by the seed for performing the queries
+* List of lines with id=template including an #X# that will be replaced by the seed for performing the queries

 ##create_patterns.py##